isabella232/primetime.en/help/digital-rights-management/protecting-content/setting-up-the-sdk/setup-dev-env.md

        >
        >32-bit and 64-bit versions of these libaries are available.
 You should only use the 64-bit version if you have a 64-bit OS and you run the 64-bit version of Java.

-1. (Optional) For functionality related to Adobe Flash Media Rights Management Server (FMRMS) 1.x compatibility, copy [!DNL [DRM DVD]/SDK/adobe-flashaccess-lcrm.jar] to your development system:
+1. (Optional) For functionality related to Adobe Flash Media Rights Management Server (FMRMS) 1.x compatibility, copy `[DRM DVD]/SDK/adobe-flashaccess-lcrm.jar]` to your development system:

    Deploy this only if you previously deployed FMRMS 1.x and do not want to re-package your FMRMS-protected content.
 In this case, you must add this support to your license server so it can manage old content and clients.